A. C. Mack

 Amen-Ra Mackey (born September 27, 1992), better known by the ring name A. C. Mack, is an American professional wrestler.

 Professional wrestling career

 He began to train with A.R.
 Fox and debuted in 2016.
 He worked for independent promotions in the South of the United States.
 As part of ACTION Wrestling, he became the ACTION Champion, a title he held for a record of 798 days.
 In 2018, he worked in a squash match for the WWE development territory, WWE NXT, losing against Dominik Dijakovic.
 On January 21, 2022, Mack defeated Alex Shelley to win the Independent Wrestling World Championship.
 With his title win, he became the first male openly gay world champion.
+Mackey retired from wrestling on June 16, 2023.
+He pointed that he "lost the spark" for professional wrestling and didn't want to take a spot for other wrestlers.

 Professional wrestling style and persona

-Mack uses a crossed-armed Pedigree as a finisher called Mack 10.
+Mack uses a crossed-armed facebuster as a finisher called Mack 10.